Fidelity to IP-CANS and CFT Practices

 Fidelity Quick Reference

-This quick reference document highlights key elements of fidelity for both CFT and IP-CANS practices.
+This quick reference document highlights key elements of fidelity for both IP-CANS and CFT practices.
 It serves as a practical tool to provide shorthand information related to the fidelity of these practices.
+A link to this resource will be added when available.

 IP-CANS Flyer